Quick Pickled Green Beans Recipe

 Step Three: Wash and dry an 8-ounce tall mason jar.
 Pack the green beans into the mason jar and add the sliced garlic and red pepper flakes.
 Tuck the fresh sprig of rosemary into the jar.

 Step Four: Prepare the brine liquid.
-In a small saucepan bring the vinegar, water, salt, and sugar to a boil. make sure the brine liquid comes to a full boil for 2 minutes.
+Bring the vinegar, water, salt, and sugar to a boil in a small saucepan.
+Make sure the brine liquid comes to a full boil for 2 minutes.

 Step Five: Carefully pour the brine liquid into the jar, fully emerging the green beans and leaving about 1/2 inch of the top of the rim of the jar.

-Step Six: Cover with a lid, and tap down to break up any air bubbles.
-Let the jar cool on the counter for about 30 minutes, until it reaches room temperature then place it in the refrigerator.
-For best flavor, let the beans sit in the refrigerator for 24 hours before serving, however, I think they are best after 48 hours.
+Step Six: Cover with a lid and tap down to break up any air bubbles.
+Let the jar cool on the counter for about 30 minutes until it reaches room temperature, and then place it in the refrigerator.
+For the best flavor, let the beans sit in the refrigerator for 24 hours before serving.
+However, I think they are best after 48 hours.

 Helpful Tools

-- Small Saucepan I own this small saucepan from “made-in” and use it often.
+- Small Saucepan: I own a small butter warmer pan from “made-in” and use it often.

-- Cutting Board I love the color of this flexible cutting board!
+- Cutting Board: I love flexible cutting boards!

 - Sharp Knife This Victronix Chefs knife is affordable and of great quality.
 I purchased mine 15 years ago and it still gets used almost every day.